bullmoose20/MK-Docs/docs/komet/install/unraid.md

     1. use `unRAID >_Console` to run the commands
     2. use a text editor to modify a couple of text files until you have a working config file and a single working collection file.

 If the idea of editing YAML files by hand is daunting, this may not be the tool for you.
-All the configuration of Komet is done via YAML text files, so if you are unable or unwilling to learn how those work, you should stop here.
+All the configuration of Kometa is done via YAML text files, so if you are unable or unwilling to learn how those work, you should stop here.

 Finally, this walkthrough is intended to give you a basic grounding in how to get the script running.
-It doesn't cover how to create your own collections, or how to add overlays, or any of the myriad other things Komet is capable of.
+It doesn't cover how to create your own collections, or how to add overlays, or any of the myriad other things Kometa is capable of.
 It provides a simple "Getting Started" guide for those for whom the standard install instructions make no sense; presumably because you've never run a unRAID app (Docker container) before.

 ## Prerequisites.